Claims for Damage or Injury

 Filing a Claim Against the City

 If you have incurred damage to your property or had an injury and you believe the City may be responsible, please follow the process below to send your claim to the City for consideration.
-Be aware that there are notice periods for providing the City with notice of certain types of claims and limitation periods in respect of all claims.
+Be aware that there are notice periods for providing the City with notice of certain types of claims and limitation periods in respect to all claims.
 Further, if you do not commence legal action to advance your claim within the time periods prescribed by the Limitations Act of Alberta, the City and its employees will be entitled to immunity from liability.

 Note: Payment for property damage or bodily injury is contingent upon the City being found legally liable.
 We suggest that in all cases of damage you also contact your insurance company or broker.